-One of the classic dishes of the Han people, sweet and sour pork is included in Zhejiang cuisine, Shandong cuisine, Sichuan cuisine, and Cantonese cuisine, of which the Shandong-cuisine style is much more popular than the others.
+One of the classic dishes of the Han people (90% of Chinese), sweet and sour pork is included in Zhejiang cuisine, Shandong cuisine, Sichuan cuisine, and Cantonese cuisine, of which the Shandong-cuisine style is the most popular.

 The tenderloin is the most tender cut of pork.
 It is very rich in protein and contains fat and some trace elements, such as calcium, phosphorus, thiamin (vitamin B1), iron, and niacin (vitamin B3).

 The hemoglobin in the tenderloin can allay anemia.
 Much more effectively absorbed by humans than the iron contained in vegetables, it's favored by Chinese people (for whom anemia is more prevalent than in the West).

 Main ingredients: 200g pork tenderloin, 1 egg, water

 Seasonings: 2g salt, 5g white sugar, 10g light soy sauce, 10g starch, 30g tomato sauce, 10g vinegar, coriander

 1. Crack the egg into a bowl.
 Separate the egg white and yolk.